Chapter 6 : Curiosity Killed the Cat...again

 AC/DC Back In Black (1980)

-I honestly don't know how I'm alive still.
-After all those things I said to Melanie with half—ok maybe a quarter—of the school there...I didn't think I'd last more than 3 hours on my own after Joey had left my side.
-After all, she was dating that Slytherin punk who knew other punks and they're not the nicest bunch of punks that roamed the school.
-Even if she didn't recruit them, I'm pretty sure she could do enough damage on her own.
-Nevertheless, I am alive and walking down to the library to meet with the one and only Sirius Black, hoping he was still in his "normal" mood.
-I didn't really have a chance to catch his expression after my vehement proclamation, so I can't be sure whether or not he appreciated that kind of statement from me...because of the whole ego thing.
+After all those things I had said to Melanie with half—ok maybe a quarter—of the school there...I really didn't think I'd last more than 3 hours on my own after Joey had left my side.
+After all, she was dating that Slytherin punk who knew other punks and they weren't the nicest bunch of punks that roamed the school.
+Even if she didn't recruit them, I was pretty sure she could do enough damage on her own.
+Nevertheless, I was alive and walking down to the library to meet with the one and only Sirius Black, hoping he was still in his "normal" mood.
+I didn't really have a chance to catch his expression after my vehement proclamation in the pub, so I couldn't be sure whether or not he appreciated that kind of statement from me...
+I mean, because of the whole ego thing.
 He probably didn't need me defending his honour or something like that.

 I whipped around to face the voice, still being extremely paranoid about an impending doom.
 But it was only him.
-Strange, how relieving it was, when probably yesterday I would have rather faced the Slytherins than him.
+Strange, how relieving it was, when probably yesterday I would have rather faced the Slytherin punks than him.

 "No," he said.
 I looked at him, and he corrected himself.
 "Well I'm not exactly happy about all that, but you made her look like a complete idiot so it's all good."
 He ran his hand through his hair in a very Potter-like way.
 I couldn't believe what I was hearing.
 "What are you staring at?"

-It was…refreshing to hear him say so much truth in two sentences.
+It was…refreshing to hear him say so much truth in two sentences, even though it was exagerrated.
 I smiled, “You’re not dying, Black.
 No need for the light and tunnel metaphor.”

 “Who said anything about dying?” he asked with another smirk.
 “Why couldn’t I just have been lost in a dark tunnel?”